edmundhung/remix-cloudflare-template/README.md

 npm run dev
 ```

-This will run your remix app using miniflare in dev mode together with the Cypress test runner opened.
+This will run your remix app in dev mode using miniflare with the Cypress test runner opened.

 ## Deployment